CBSE Class 10 > Class 10 Notes > Social Studies (SST) > Worksheet Solutions: Forest and Wildlife Resources

 Q31: 'Large-scale development projects have also contributed significantly to the loss of forests'.

-(ii) Clearing of forests is still continuing with projects like the Narmada Sagar Project in Madhya Pradesh which would inundate 40, 000 hectares of forest.
+(ii) Clearing of forests continues with projects like the Narmada Sagar Project in Madhya Pradesh, which would inundate large areas of forest (estimates cited are tens of thousands of hectares).

 Q32: Explain the two famous programmes which have resisted deforestation and involved local communities.